-The Book bench project is a creative way to explore the development of children’s engagement with reading through discussion, collaboration and art.
+The Book benches project is a creative way to explore the development of children’s engagement with reading through discussion, collaboration and art.

 As teacher educators, we see it as our role to demonstrate the importance of working in partnership with schools and their communities to promote the love of reading more widely.

 Research has consistently shown that reading for enjoyment has a significant positive impact on children’s progress, not only in literacy but across the curriculum.
 We believe that decorating book benches with scenes and characters from stories is a great way to encourage young people to read more widely and enjoy what they read.

 “We’ve really enjoyed being a part of the book bench project and all the children involved get a lot out of creating the benches.
 The children decide which book they want the bench to be about and then do all their own research to come up with ideas for drawings on the bench”.St James Head Teacher Claire Greenway